gyorilab/emmaa/doc/maql.rst

 Examples
 ~~~~~~~~
-Example: How does EGFR lead to ERK phosphorylation without including
+Example: "How does EGFR lead to ERK phosphorylation without including
-PI3K or any transcriptional regulation?
+PI3K or any transcriptional regulation?"

 .. code-block:: json